Sunday, February 26, 2012

 - a person or thing serving as a support or stay: "His father is his financial prop."

-Since nursing, rocking, or sleeping with a baby is not a rigid support, he must be refering to the second definition; serving as a support or stay.
+Since nursing, rocking, or sleeping with a baby is not a rigid support, he must be referring to the second definition; serving as a support or stay.
 But rather than seeing these props as supporting sleep, Ezzo sees them as a hindrances to good sleep.
 Nursing, rocking, or sleeping with your baby are labeled negative sleep props.

 Almost all parents - human and other mammalian - throughout the world and throughout history instinctively nurse and sleep with babies.
 It's what mammals do.
 Marsupial babies are rocked constantly with their mother's movements.